Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be transferred past the external memory interface in one second.
-The number is worked out by multiplying the card's interface width by its memory clock speed.
-In the case of DDR type memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of data (in units of MB per second) that can be transported over the external memory interface in one second.
+The number is calculated by multiplying the bus width by the speed of its memory.
+In the case of DDR RAM, the result should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
+This is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to its local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices